tmax818/vero_text/docs/html/_sources/05control_flow.rst.txt

 Control Flow
 ============

-Control flow allows different code to execute depending on a condition.
+Control flow allows different code to execute depending on a set of conditions.
 The keywords: :code:`if`, :code:`elif` and :code:`else` are used to control execution of code.

-Run the following code in the editor to see the output:
+Run the following code in the VeroSkills editor and observe the output:

 .. code-block:: python